Fujifilm XF 27mm f/2.8 R WR Review

 XF 27mm f/2.8 R WR - Image Quality

-Color and sharpness are excellent from the XF 27mm f/2.8 R WR and I have been very pleased with what I see in my brief period of testing.
+Color and sharpness are excellent with the XF 27mm f/2.8 R WR, and I have been very pleased with what I've seen in my brief period of testing.
 With the f/2.8 max f-stop, you will not be able to create dreamy bokeh at this focal length as you would with f/2 or f/1.4 lenses.
-The bokeh is okay but I am not over the moon about it.
+The bokeh is okay, but I am not over the moon about it.

 Vancouver, Fujifilm X-E4, XF 27mm f/2.8 R WR @ f/3.6